SpwCode/meteor-addon-template/README.md

 # Meteor Autologin

-A template to allow easy usage of the Meteor Addon API.
+A try to make autologin Meteor Addon.

 ### How to use:
 - Clone this project